 P6 – Compressor Switch Open or Drive Board Failure

-Your mini split system will have computer boards that make sure the indoor and outdoor units can communicate with one another.
-If the drive board is malfunctioning, a P6 error code is common.
+Your mini-split system will have computer boards that make sure the indoor and outdoor units can communicate with one another.
+If the drive board is damaged, a P6 error code is common.

-Consult the Manual for Your Specific Model
+Check the Manual for Specifics

-Call B&D Air Conditioning for Mini Split Repair
+Call B&D Air Conditioning for Mini-Split Repair

 To schedule an appointment, give us a call at 928-432-6018 today.